sinmichael/kitra-backend/README.md

 This backend is built using [NestJS](https://github.com/nestjs/nest), a progressive Node.js framework that provides a robust structure for building efficient, reliable, and scalable server-side applications, which under the hood runs on Express.
 I chose NestJS for its powerful modular architecture, built-in support for TypeScript, and extensive ecosystem of libraries and tools.
 It allows for better organization of code and enhances productivity by promoting best practices.

+## Improvements Made

+- Added **Register** and **Login** endpoints for user authentication.
+- User passwords are now securely hashed with a salt before being stored in the database, enhancing security.
+- `/treasures` endpoint requires authentication.

 ## Prerequisites
 Make sure you have the following installed: